swiftlang/swift-evolution/proposals/0nnn-section-control.md

 * `@section` and `@used` represent separate concepts and all combinations of them can be useful.
 An example of using `@section` without `@used` is to place for example a large data table from a library into its own section for binary size accounting reasons (so that it shows up separately in per-section binary size listings), but where we’d still expect the data table to be dead-code removed if not used.
 * It’s already common to have those attributes as separate options in existing popular systems programming languages (C, C++, Rust).

+### Blocking section placement into compiler reserved sections

+In most cases, placing data into one of Swift’s runtime reserved sections (e.g. `__swift5_types`, etc.) without relying on extreme details of the compiler and runtime would result in invalid binaries.
+It was considered to simply reject using `@section` to target one of these reserved sections, but ultimately that would introduce both false positives (*what if we at some point wanted to write compiler/runtime code in Swift to actually legitimately place data into these sections?*) and false negatives (*there are many other "reserved" sections that the Swift compiler and language cannot know about*), and is thus left out of this proposal.